popelucha/ESSLLI-2025/02_semantic_web/README.md

 1. Use URIs as names for things
 1. Use HTTP URIs so that people can look up those names.
-1. When someone looks up a URI, provide useful information, using the standards (RDF*, SPARQL)
+1. When someone looks up a URI, provide useful information, using the standards (RDF, SPARQL)
-1. Include links to other URIs. so that they can discover more things.
+1. Include links to other URIs, so that they can discover more things.

 [Berners-Lee, 2006](../references.md#TBL2006)